spham-amzn/spham-amzn.github.io/content/posts/o3de-ros2-containerize-simulation.md

 newgrp docker
 ```

-#### 4. Verify that you can run docker without sudo by running the hello-world image.
+#### 4. Verify that you can run Docker without sudo by running the hello-world image.

 ```bash
 docker run hello-world